chr4-cookbooks/duplicity_ng/README.md

 #### duplicity\_ng\_boto

-Writes boto config.
+Deploys boto configuration.
 With this you can skip keys in `cronjob` provider.

 ```ruby
 duplicity_ng_boto 'mybotoconfig' do